Home Blog Google Ads

 Real examples:

-What to include in the copy
+What to include in your ad copy

 • Your target audience: “Businesses only”, “Homeowners”, “Private patients”